-RIE parenting has been gaining prominence lately and although it’s not a new concept, it’s a time-tested method in getting kids developing and emotionally maturing healthily.
-If you want to find out what it’s like for your kids to naturally grow, learn, and play, then RIE parenting might be the perfect fit for you.
+Many parents today are considering the RIE parenting approach.
+RIE parenting is not a new concept; it’s a time-tested method to encourage children to develop and mature emotionally in a healthy way.
+If you want to find out what it’s like for your kids to naturally grow, learn, and play, then you might want to give this technique a try!
 We discuss more regarding the subject, its practices, and philosophy below.

 What Is RIE Parenting?

 RIE stands for ‘Resources for Infant Educarers’.
-The basic premise of RIE (pronounced as “rye”) parenting is that you treat your child as an individual and paying attention to their emotional and cognitive needs.
-The RIE philosophy for parenting was founded by Magda Gerber who was a former orphanage medical director.
-While travelling from Los Angeles to Hungary, she learned that kids learned best when they are given a safe, relaxed, and emotionally connected environment.
+RIE (pronounced as “rye”) parenting is the parenting method that encourages parents to treat their child as an individual and pay attention to their emotional and cognitive needs.
+The RIE philosophy for parenting was founded by Magda Gerber, an early childhood educator.
+While traveling from Los Angeles to Hungary, she learned that kids learned best when they are given a safe, relaxed, and emotionally connected environment.
 Once it grew in popularity during the 21st century, this system of parenting was adopted by many Early Head Start Programs.

 How Does It Work?